Bermuda Triangle - Myth or

 Island of Bermuda, the coast of southern Florida, and Puerto Rico..

-The sinister reputation of the Bermuda Triangle may be traceable to
+reputation of the Bermuda Triangle may be traceable to

 Reports made in the late 15th century by navigator Christopher